digitranslab/jumpstart/docs/versioned_docs/version-2.7.0/data-sources/smtp.md

 # SMTP

-The SMTP datasource facilitates the connection between ToolJet applications and email servers, enabling the apps to send emails.
+The SMTP datasource facilitates the connection between JumpStart applications and email servers, enabling the apps to send emails.

 ## Connection